chapter-three/php-gozer/README.md

 # php-gozer
 <h2>A simple PHP framework for web sites and services.</h2>

-By default it includes Doctrine ORM and Twig.
+By default it includes Doctrine ORM and Twig plus a custom router.

 <h3>Instalation</h3>